coderabbitai/coderabbit-docs/docs/platforms/saas-azure-devops.md

 4. Click "New Token"
 5. Select the organization you want to use the token with or select "All accessible organizations."
 6. Enter a name and an expiry date for the token.
-7. We need read & write access to "Work Items" & "Code" to post reviews on pull requests.
+7. We need to have read & write access to "Work Items" & "Code" to post reviews on pull requests.
 8. Click "Create"

 ![Generate Personal Access Token](/img/integrations/azure-access-token.png)